0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 ### Oil and Gas
 Oil and Gas exposure is via **Offshore drillers**.
-The thesis is that that they trade at a fraction of replacement cost; it takes years to build a new rig/drillship and they are in **limited supply**.
+The thesis is that that they trade at a **fraction of replacement cost**; it takes years to build a new rig/drillship and they are in **limited supply**.
 Once the new offshore cycle starts the dayrates should increase significantly, the rates are currently far far below those required to incentivise new builds.
 Teir 1 shale oil development in
 America appears to be slowing and offshore the cheapest new oil available to oil companies.

 > "the secret is to look for consolidating industries and avoid highly competitive/fragmented industries"

-This sector is consolidating, leading to pricing power for scarce assets with high barriers to entry.
+This sector is consolidating, **leading to pricing power** for scarce assets with **high barriers to entry**.
 In inflationary times, **scarce assets are exactly what we should be holding**.

 As the price of oil increases, many oil companies may face populist windfall taxes - offshore services are a **clever way to participate** in an oil rise but avoid this political risk.

 But there is a downside!
 This sector is highly volatile and cyclical.
 In the April sell off, the holdings lost over 50% in value.
-Top ups were made by selling holdings that had gone down less, making this risky sector overweight.
-This gamble paid off as many are up over 100% off the lows.
+Top ups were made by selling holdings that had gone down less, making this risky sector an overweight.
+This gamble paid off as many holdings are up over 100% off the lows.
 This has been a **major driver of this year's portfolio return**.

-**Transocean** is the principle holding, giving exposure to **'best in class' semisubs/drillships**.
-It has significant debt and so most levered to the thesis.
+**Transocean** is the principle holding, giving exposure to **best in class** semisubs/drillships.
+It has significant debt and so **most levered to the thesis**.
 In inflationary times, it is said that debt becomes an asset (as gets inflated away).
-Many consider this a poor sector pick, but it has most contracted book compared to competitors - [Mohnish Pabrai](https://x.com/Armin_Hartl/status/2001593280317075714) noted this
-**lack of white space hints to quality** of ships, crew and business acumen compared to the other players.
+Many consider this a poor sector pick, but it has most contracted book compared to competitors - [Mohnish Pabrai](https://x.com/Armin_Hartl/status/2001593280317075714) noted this lack of white space **hints to quality** of ships, crew and business acumen compared to the other players.
 By avoiding bankruptcy in the last cycle, it kept hold of experienced employees.
-As the best known driller, it should benefit from fund flows if there is a retail push into the sector.
+As the best known driller, it should **benefit from fund flows** if there is a retail push into the sector.

 A holding in **Noble** is maintained as some sector diversification.
 They appear to be well managed.
 Valaris was sold after a 100% gain off the lows, I'm not convinced about [their management](https://x.com/Alpaca_Capital/status/1999557427243405672) and the lack of buybacks at the lows, despite